Key Locations: Illinois, Iowa, Kansas, Missouri, Ohio, Pennsylvania

 In 1860, Lemuel, Louisiana, her children, his son, and their oldest child are living in Lee County, Iowa.
 By 1870, Lemuel and Louisiana had four children together.
 At this point, Louisiana's daughter Mary Ann was married to John Macklin and was living in Quincy, Illinois, Lemuel's son Lawrence was living with another family and working on the farm although he was only 12, and Louisiana's son Louis does not appear in the records.
 It is assumed that he must have died; however, no confirming record has been found.

 Louisiana's brother Charles was already living in Kansas when Lemuel and Louisiana arrived.
 He had first moved to Allen County before moving to Howard County in and area that is now Chautauqua County where Lemuel later lived.
 It is unclear where he was in 1873 as he was in Howard County in 1872 and in Scott Township in Bourbon County in 1875.
-It is assumed that he was still in Howard County when they arrived in Kansas as it was told that they spent their first night in Kansas with the Gallea family just south of the Bourbon-Crawford County Line near Cato.
+It is assumed that he was still in Howard County when they arrived in Kansas as it was told that they spent their first night in Kansas with the Gallea family (who Lemuel knew/knew of) just south of the Bourbon-Crawford County Line near Cato.

 Sometime after 1875, Louisiana was ailing and the family headed to where family lived.
 It is unclear whether they made it to their destination or whether they had to stop due to Louisiana’s deteriorating health.
 In 1879, Louisiana died in Bates County, Missouri.